Azure-Samples/azure-functions-flex-consumption-samples/starters/http/dotnet/README.md

 1) Open this folder in a new terminal
 2) Open VS Code by entering `code .` in the terminal
+3) Make sure the Azure Functions extension is installed
-3) Add a **.vscode** folder by running *"Azure Functions: Initialize project for use with VS Code"* in the Command Pallete
+4) Add a **.vscode** folder by running *"Azure Functions: Initialize project for use with VS Code"* in the Command Pallete (select `starters\http\dotnet\http` project when prompted to set a default)
-4) Press Run/Debug (F5) to run in the debugger
+5) Press Run/Debug (F5) to run in the debugger
-5) Use same approach above to test using an HTTP REST client
+6) Use same approach above to test using an HTTP REST client

 ## Source Code